 In 1851, Gaudí was born in Reus, Spain to humble origins.
 He showed an early predilection for architecture.
 He attended the Provincial School of Architecture in Barcelona.
 His eccentric talents were immediately apparent.

 Despite poor grades, Gaudí eventually graduated.
 The dean of the school remarked, “I am not sure to whom I presented a diploma today, to a madman or to a genius.”

 Over Gaudí's 50 years of independent practice, he concocted some of the most imaginative architectural forms in history.
-They are mostly in Barcelona, but there is a beautiful villa in Comillas as well.
+They are mostly in Barcelona, but there is a beautiful villa in Comillas in northern Spain as well.